-- Ensure the company has in place robust Policies preventing Discrimination and sexual Harassment. - Ensure all line managers and supervisors are aware of company Policies on Discrimination and sexual Harassment and if necessary, undertake additional training. - Ensure confidential and effective mechanisms exist for reporting and eliminating cases of Discrimination based on gender, marital status, pregnancy, parenthood or sexual orientation. - Ensure that women and men are paid the same wage when they do equivalent work. - Actively encourage and incentivise women to seek work traditionally considered men's work. - Prohibit company mandated pregnancy testing during recruitment or post hiring. - Review company training opportunities to assess uptake and if necessary, address barriers to participation. - Providing programs that assist women to secure employment at all levels of the organization, including mentoring and leadership training. - Visibly posted signs depicting culturally relevant cases of Harassment and describing how victims can seek redress. - Investigation protocols that do not require Third Party verification of the particular allegation (the occurrences generally have no witnesses, and victims can face retaliation from perpetrators for complaining) but that review workplace conditions to determine whether such allegations could be true, followed by changes in workplace conditions to address the risks and public pronouncements of changes. - Ensure women are represented on Worker representative committees (including those elected), grievance panels etc.
+- Ensure the company has in place robust Policies preventing Discrimination and sexual Harassment - Ensure all line managers and supervisors are aware of company Policies on Discrimination and sexual Harassment and if necessary, undertake additional training. - Ensure confidential and effective mechanisms exist for reporting and eliminating cases of Discrimination based on gender, marital status, pregnancy, parenthood or sexual orientation. - Ensure that women and men are paid the same wage when they do equivalent work. - Actively encourage and incentivise women to seek work traditionally considered men's work. - Prohibit company mandated pregnancy testing during recruitment or post hiring. - Review company training opportunities to assess uptake and if necessary, address barriers to participation. - Providing programs that assist women to secure employment at all levels of the organization, including mentoring and leadership training. - Visibly posted signs depicting culturally relevant cases of Harassment and describing how victims can seek redress. - Investigation protocols that do not require Third Party verification of the particular allegation (the occurrences generally have no witnesses, and victims can face retaliation from perpetrators for complaining) but that review workplace conditions to determine whether such allegations could be true, followed by changes in workplace conditions to address the risks and public pronouncements of changes. - Ensure women are represented on Worker representative committees (including those elected), grievance panels etc. - Discrimination can be benchmarked through a variety of indicators including: - o Percentage of workforce female - o Percentage of total wages paid to women - Male to female salary ratio (which can be disaggregated by Worker category in large workforces) - Because women of colour and gender minorities experience more Discrimination, data can be further disaggregated to address, for example, the percentage of workforce that are female racial/ethnic minority and the wage ratio for female racial/ethnic minority versus male racial/ethnic majority.